 Is Your Home Capable To Install EV Charging

 The first step is to ensure your home is eligible for EV charging.
 You need to receive sufficient electrical service to your home in order to install an EV charging system.
-Before you get your EV charging station installed your electrician will do a load calculation to determine if there’s enough power in your home to handle the extra load required by your charger.
+Before you get your EV charging station installed, your electrician will do a load calculation to determine if there’s enough power in your home to handle the extra load required by your charger.

-Once you’ve guaranteed your home is able to support EV charging you can purchase a charging cord for your vehicle.
 Vehicles generally come with a standard level 1 charging cord.
 These can connect to a standard 120-volt outlet and can charge up to 8km per hour, taking roughly 20 hours to fully charge a vehicle.
 If you want something more, you can purchase a level 2 charging cord.
 These use a connection to a 240-volt outlet, like those used by ovens and clothes dryers.
 They charge 30 km per hour which takes 6 to 14 hours to fully charge an EV battery.
 The most powerful chargers are level 3’s, though these are generally found in more commercial buildings than homes.
 They use a direct current from an electrical system and charge 100 km per 30 minutes, fully charging vehicles in 1 to 4 hours!

 Determining the level of power you desire for your EV charger is important and you must inform your electrician of your charging requirements in order to ensure you get the proper setup installed.
 The installation process an electrician will go through to install an EV charging unit may include: